w3c/wai-intro-wcag/content/translations.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page lists translations of Web Content Accessibility Guidelines (WCAG) 2.1 and 2.0.
+This page lists translations of Web Content Accessibility Guidelines (WCAG) 2.0 and 2.1 and 2.2.
 Translations of other accessibility resources are listed in **[All WAI Translations](https://www.w3.org/WAI/translations/)**.

 {::nomarkdown}
 {% include box.html type="end" %}